HM Land Registry: History

 In 1857 the Royal Commission on Registration of Title proposed a system of registration administered by a central registry in London with district offices.
 The Land Registry Act 1862 was introduced by the then Lord Chancellor, Richard Bethell, 1st Baron Westbury.
 The Act provided for the registration of freehold and long leasehold estates in land.
-The system of registration adopted had some differences to that piloted in South Australia by that colony's then Premier Sir Robert Torrens, although both were founded on the 1857 report.
+The system of registration adopted differed somewhat from that piloted in South Australia by that colony's then Premier Sir Robert Torrens, although both were founded on the 1857 report.

 Brent Spencer Follett, the first Chief Land Registrar, opened the Land Registry's first offices, at 34 Lincoln's Inn Fields, London, on 15 October 1862.
 Mr Follett had a staff of just six people and was paid £2,500 a year, at a time when the average labourer's wage was £40.

 At first, registration was not compulsory, and once property was registered there was no compulsion to register any subsequent transactions.
 Thus it was possible for the person registered as the owner of a property to cease to be the owner while remaining on the register.
 Serious flaws in the 1862 Act led to the Land Transfer Act 1875, which forms the basis of the system used today.
-However, the LTA did not make registration compulsory.
+However, that Act did not make registration compulsory.

 A report by Sir Charles Brickdale on the system of land registration used in Germany proved influential.
-In 1897 the then Lord Chancellor, Hardinge Giffard, 1st Earl of Halsbury introduced the Land Transfer Act 1897, which brought an element of compulsion into the registration system.
+In 1897 the then Lord Chancellor, Hardinge Giffard, 1st Earl of Halsbury, introduced the Land Transfer Act 1897, which brought an element of compulsion into the registration system.
 To satisfy the demands of the legal profession, the option of a county veto was offered.